 The ceasefire between Israel and Hamas is mutual and is not tied to any conditions or guarantees.
 However, the Egyptian Intelligence Bureau sent two separate security delegations; one to Tel Aviv and one to Gaza, to monitor the conflicting parties’ commitment.
 Meanwhile, the Egyptian President pledged to continue to actively work on a sustainable peace resolution for the Israeli-Palestinian conflict.

-The purpose of the Egyptian Chief of Intelligence visit to Gaza and the West Bank was not limited to discussing the ceasefire and the reconstruction of Gaza.
+The purpose of the Egyptian Chief of Intelligence's visit to Gaza and the West Bank was not limited to discussing the ceasefire and the reconstruction of Gaza.
 However, the Egyptian Chief of Intelligence was carrying a message from President El-Sisi to all Palestinian political factions to work together on ending their intra-conflicts, as a first step to negotiating an Israeli-Palestinian peace.
 In mid-June, a series of talks between various political Palestinian factions is scheduled to start, in Cairo, under the supervision of respective Egyptian authorities.
-On June 8th, Hamas Chief Ismail Haniyeh has already arrived in Cairo, to meet with the Egyptian Intelligence officials, prior to the beginning of the Palestinian factions’ meetings.
+On June 8th, Hamas Chief Ismail Haniyeh had already arrived in Cairo, to meet with the Egyptian Intelligence officials, before the beginning of the Palestinian factions’ meetings.

 Also, read on The Levant